gmarimon98/dd-srd/content/optional-rules/tactical-combat.md

 * **Defense**: The base modifier for all your defensive rolls, plus any tags or drive, ranging from 2-6.
 Your defense is equal to your **TOU** + 1.

-* **Tactics**: The number of times per combat you can use the following extra actions on a successful attack to deal more damage.
+* **Tactics**: The number of times per combat you can use the following extra actions on a failed or successful attack to deal damage.
 You cannot use the same tactic twice in the same attack.
 Your tactics are equal to your **PRO**.
-    * **Backstab**: If you are behind your target, deal extra damage.
+    * **Backstab**: If you are behind your target, deal one damage.
-    * **Corner**: If an ally or obstacle is directly behind your target, deal extra damage.
+    * **Corner**: If an ally or obstacle is directly behind your target, deal one damage.
-    * **Charge**: If you use all your movement in a straight line, orthogonally or diagonally, to move adjacent to your target before attacking, deal extra damage.
+    * **Charge**: If you use all your movement in a straight line, orthogonally or diagonally, to move adjacent to your target before attacking, deal one damage.
-    * **Line Up**: If your target is at your maximum range before you move, deal extra damage.
+    * **Line Up**: If your target is at your maximum range before you move, deal one damage.
-    * **High Ground**: If you have a clear height advantage, deal extra damage.
+    * **High Ground**: If you have a clear height advantage, deal one damage.

 * **Effects**: The number of times per combat you can use the following extra actions on a failed or successful attack to affect the enemy.
 Your effects are equal to your special stat.
     * **Move**: Move the target one space in any direction.
 Once per turn, if you move the target into an obstacle or another combatant, instead deal one damage to both.